smarnach/pyexiftool/docs/source/examples.rst

                 raise ExifToolTagNameError(t)
             exiftool.exceptions.ExifToolTagNameError: Invalid Tag Name found: "XMP:Subject=hi"

-    * Using ExifTool.execute_json().
-It still errors out, but more cryptic
+    * Using :py:meth:`exiftool.ExifTool.execute_json`.
+It still raises an exception, but more cryptic and difficult to debug

         .. code-block::